 The estate agent will need to know who your solicitors are (make sure the property lawyers are on the bank’s panel).
 Telephone Skipton or the broker and complete any outstanding forms.
 Skipton will appoint a valuer who will get in touch with the selling agent or seller to arrange a slot for the valuation to take place.
 Once carried out (assuming no problems) it takes on average ten days to receive the mortgage offer.
 Skipton will send the offer to you and your lawyers.
 The legal work will then take it’s course according the nature and complexity of the conveyancing in Queensferry.

-My wife and I purchased a semi-detached Georgian property in Queensferry.
-Conveyancing practitioner acted for me and Coventry Building Society.
-I did a free Land Registry search last week and there are a couple of entries: the first freehold, the second leasehold with the exact same property.
-Is it worth asking Coventry Building Society to clarify?
+Me and my brother purchased a renovated Edwardian property in Queensferry.
+Conveyancing lawyer acted for me and Santander.
+I did a free Land Registry search last week and I saw a couple of entries: one for freehold, another for leasehold with the matching property.
+I thought I was buying a freehold how can I check?

-You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Queensferry and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with lenders.
-You can also enquire as to the position with your conveyancing lawyer who conducted the purchase.
+You should read the Freehold register you have again and check the Charges Register for mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Queensferry and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with mortgage companies.
+You can also enquire as to the situation with the conveyancing lawyer who conducted the purchase.